Innovators of customisation

 For those fortunate enough to hold one, Royal Warrants continue to be the ultimate seal of approval and prestige, that recognises those that are regular suppliers of goods and services to specific members of the Royal Family.

-In the United Kingdom, King Charles III can bestow a Warrant to companies or tradespeople; Previously it was The Queen, Philip, Duke of Edinburgh and the Prince of Wales.
+In the United Kingdom, King Charles III and Queen Camilla can bestow a Warrant to companies or tradespeople; Previously it was HM Queen II, Philip, Duke of Edinburgh and the Prince of Wales.
 The Warrant allows the supplier to display the Royal Warrant crest and promote its association, this alone provides huge kudos.

 To qualify a brand, company or service must supply and charge the member of the Royal Family concerned, or their household, with products and services in significant quantity over a period not less than five years.